 - Discard the water and add fresh water.

-- Cook yam in an M/W for 7-8 minutes, boil on a stove without lid or steam in a steamer but make sure the pieces of yam should not get too soft or mushy.
+- Cook yam in an M/W for 7-8 minutes, OR boil on a stove without lid or steam in a steamer but make sure the pieces of yam should not get too soft or mushy.

-- Once done, let it cool slightly.
+- Let it cool slightly.

 - Heat oil in a kadai, add cumin seeds once it crackles add curry leaves.